twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFINDFORM** – Searches parts of a font.
 * **TFONTEMBEDDINGLICENSINGRIGHTSFORM** (version 2.0 until 6.5) – Shows a list of embedding or licensing rights to use in the font (replaced with **Legal: Embedding Licensing Rights** in `TFONTSETTINGSFORM` in version 7.0 & above).
 * **TFONTHEADERFLAGSFORM** – Enables or disables header flags in the font.
 * **TFONTINSTALLWIZARDFORM** – Install the font on the computer.
-Before version 7.0 & above the program requires to save the font. **Fun fact:** The first step uses a dummy directory and filename and the second step (font already installed) includes the Windows 98 directory (win98) preceding the fonts folder and Arial font filename.
+Before version 7.0 & above the program is needed to save the font. **Fun fact:** The first step uses a dummy directory and filename and the second step (font already installed) includes the Windows 98 directory (win98) preceding the fonts folder and Arial font filename.
 * **TFONTLOGFORM** – Displays the log for any font (**Developer Tools: Font Log**).
 * **TFONTOVERVIEWFORM** – Shows all glyphs in any font.
 * **TFONTPROPERTIESFORM** – Contains properties and unsupported tables (version 7.0 & above) in the font.
 If non-Unicode language is East Asian (e.g. Korean), in the **Unsupported Tables** tab it substitutes Latin-1 accented letters by ASCII versions, e.g. Wästman by Wastman (not Waestman) and some Latin-1 symbols by fullwidth versions, e.g. £ by ￡ or other symbols, e.g. « by ≪.